Spiritual, Moral, Social and Cultural Development

 The willow dome and tyres enables to learn to play, communicate, cooperate and share.
 Adults support this process, guide the children and model conflict resolution.

-Communication friendly spaces designed to encourage social interaction and social skills, 2018.
+Communication friendly spaces designed to encourage social interaction and social skills.

 At the far end of the field we have tried to make a diverse and interesting communication friendly environment.
 The dens and tyres provide creative play opportunities for children to practise their social skills.

-Communication friendly spaces designed to encourage social interaction and social skills, 2018.
+Communication friendly spaces designed to encourage social interaction and social skills.

-The Early Years Play area as been specifically designed to promote the development of communication and social skills.
+The Early Years Play area has been specifically designed to promote the development of communication and social skills.

-Communication friendly spaces designed to encourage social interaction and social skills, 2018.
+Communication friendly spaces designed to encourage social interaction and social skills.

 We also build into our curriculum a range of experiences we can teach social skills.
 Reception children are taught how to eat together and share snack time and take turns.
 They are taught manners and how to say please and thank you.
 They learn to clear up after themselves and how to eat with cutlery.
 Role play areas also promote communication and social skills.

-Role play areas are designed to encourage social interaction and social skills, 2018.
+Role play areas are designed to encourage social interaction and social skills.

 SMART thinking is a specific programme we use to help children understand different social scenarios.
 This involves children being presented with a visual scene that children are expected to consider what is going on from every perspective and then to agree the most appropriate solution.

-SMART Thinking scenario used to support moral and social development, 2018.
+SMART Thinking scenario used to support moral and social development.

 The Montessori curriculum has as one of its areas of learning, activities designed to teach practical life skills and social skills including how to lay a table.